iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 ### Why we choose Rust

-We use Rust as a high level language to write SC programs for several reasons:
+We use Rust as a high-level language to write Smart Contracts(SC) programs for several reasons:

 - The Wasm tooling is very advanced so Rust programs can easily be compiled into Wasm binaries
 - The flexibility and memory management model of Rust allows minimum runtime overhead in the Wasm binary